Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon could make a big impact for the Boston Celtics at 8:30 PM on Sunday against the Miami Heat in the 2023 NBA Playoffs.
+Malcolm Brogdon be on the court for the Boston Celtics at 8:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.

-In this piece we'll dive into Brogdon's stats and trends, helping you make good picks on prop bets.
+Below, we look at Brogdon's stats and trends to help you pick out the most appealing prop bets.

 Malcolm Brogdon Prop Bets vs. the Heat